 Most cases of colon cancer begin as small, noncancerous (benign) clumps of cells called adenomatous polyps, which over time, can develop into cancer.
-Typically, polyps may be small and produce few, if any, symptoms, which is why doctors recommend regular colorectal cancer screening tests.
-Once polyps turn into cancer and begin to spread, however, they may produce some noticeable symptoms.
+Typically, colon polyps may be small and produce few, if any, symptoms, which is why doctors recommend regular colorectal cancer screening tests.
+Once polyps turn into cancer and begin to spread; however, they may produce some noticeable symptoms.

 Sometimes, these symptoms can be caused by something other than colon cancer, such as infection, hemorrhoids, irritable bowel syndrome (IBS), or inflammatory bowel disease (IBD).
 Still, it is wise to see your doctor if you have any of these problems.
 Early detection through proper screening can make colon cancer easier to treat.